-A beam of high frequency radio energy is maintained between a transmitter and receiver located strategically to create a 'barrier' along the periphery of a site.
+A beam of high frequency radio (or infrared light) energy is maintained between a transmitter and receiver located strategically to create a 'barrier' along the periphery of a site.
 Changes in the electromagnetic field caused by the incursion of an intruder lead to an alarm being triggered.